aleentat/MQ_MUICT_CarbonTrack/README.md

 ## Noted
-The current calculations are just based on AI-generated data and rough research.
+The current calculations are based on TCCT's sources code and rough research.
 Once I’ve developed part of the prototype, I will conduct more thorough research and include proper references.